arjanvanrees/independer-playground/README.md

 ### The request is slow or returns too much context

-Select a smaller frame or individual component.
+Link a smaller frame or individual component.
 Large pages and broad requests consume more context and make it harder for the agent to identify the intended hierarchy.

 ## Using design-system components